 The Royal Artillery Assembly 2017

 I simply could not write this report without including a special "Thank You" to all those who helped in the organisation and running of this year’s Royal Artillery Assembly.
 Without some outside help our small team could not come close to putting on such a marvellous and worthwhile event.
-Most noticeable this year were 14 Regt RA and103 Regt RA which provided much appreciated support in terms of manpower, transport, equipment, displays and the band.
+Most noticeable this year were 34 Bty RA, 14 Regt RA and103 Regt RA which provided much appreciated support in terms of manpower, transport, equipment, displays and the band.

-I would like to add a special thank you to the RASM, WO1 Roger Bramall and his team WO2 (RABSM) M Lewis, WO2 B Green and Sgt M Davey for bringing all the military elements together so seamlessly - without their assistance we could not have achieved yet another high quality event.
+I would like to add a special thank you to the RASM, WO1 David Heath and his team WO2 (RABSM) S Jones, WO2 R Martin and Sgt M Davey for bringing all the military elements together so seamlessly - without their assistance we could not have achieved yet another high quality event.
 Thank you also to our small and dedicated team from the North West.

 Finally, thank you to all the branches who supported the assembly and to all the standard bearers who, once again, did us and themselves proud.

 Communications & Admin Manager